 Common life experiences I work with:

-My experience working with couples:
+My experience working with intimate relationships:

 - a partner has an extensive trauma history